2016 International V8 Supercars Championship

 The 2016 International V8 Supercars Championship (often simplified to the 2016 V8 Supercars Championship and known from 1 July as the 2016 Virgin Australia Supercars Championship) was an FIA-sanctioned international motor racing series for Supercars.
 It was the eighteenth running of the Supercars Championship and the twentieth series in which Supercars have contested the premier Australian touring car title.

 Mark Winterbottom started the season as the defending drivers' champion, while Triple Eight Race Engineering were the defending teams' champions.

 Shane van Gisbergen, driving for Triple Eight Race Engineering, secured his first championship title with one race remaining, winning eight races during the season.
 Triple Eight Race Engineering won the Teams' Championship for the seventh consecutive season.
 Van Gisbergen, along with Alexandre Prémat, also won the Pirtek Enduro Cup.

 Teams and drivers

 Twenty-six cars contested the 2016 season.
 Holden, Nissan and Volvo were all represented by factory-backed teams.
 Ford, having scaled back its involvement in 2015, were providing no financial or technical assistance, but were still represented by Prodrive Racing Australia and DJR Team Penske.

-The following drivers contested the 2016 championship.
+The following teams and drivers competed in the 2016 championship.